MINDFULNESS: TAMING THE MONKEY

 Zen Buddhism is primarily a mixture of Taoism and Buddhism which came from China, called Chan (Zen in Japan).
 Controlling breath was part of controlling and balancing chi (viewed as a universal life force), thus achieving health and longevity (in Taoist thinking).
 This idea of the breath as centering is very similar to the Taoist teaching that one must base one’s self in the flow of chi and thus balance the two forces of yin and yang.

 Even if the children are not doing a full-on Mindfulness meditation (which would be difficult for most children), they are being introduced to it, taught how to do it, and told that it is the way to deal with their feelings.
 Being told that this is how to deal with anger or fear may also give the subtle message that emotions are a bad thing.
+The popular movie, Inside Out, which had input from the Dalai Lama, subtly promotes a Buddhist view of emotions by treating the emotions as characters apart from the self.
+The author of this article discovered that many counselors who use Buddhist concepts in treatment of their clients recognized the Buddhist elements of this movie.

 Mindfulness as taught in schools is communicating to a child that he should always be calm, always clear-headed, always in control.
 This certainly could convey a negative message to more emotional children, and to children with various psychological, neurological, and emotional problems, as well as making them self-conscious about their feelings.